metamuffin/keks-meet/readme.md

 ## Features

-- Able to share different kinds of media:
+- Ability to share different kinds of media:
   - Camera
   - Microphone
   - Screen capture
   - Files
-- End-to-end-encryption
+- End-to-end-encryption (including p2p negotiation, chat and p2p traffic)
 - Peer-to-peer data transmission
 - Multiple streams of any type
 - Noise suppression (using RNNoise)
 - Rooms (created on demand, do not persist)
 - Chat (supports text and images)
+- Minimal user-interface
+- Should work with screen readers

 ## Licence